List of The Sandman characters: Gate Keepers

+In the podcast, the Wyvern, the Griffin, and the Hippogriff are voiced by Harry Myers, Ray Porter, and Tom Alexander.

+In the Netflix series, the Wyvern, the Griffin, and the Hippogriff are shown on the castle with the Wyvern voiced by Nonso Anozie, the Griffin voiced by Diane Morgan in season one and by Jo Martin in season two, and the Hippogriff voiced by Tom Wu in season one and by Paul Rhys in season two.
+The Wyvern resembled his mythological depiction and the Griffin is a female.
+Their roles in the animated episode "Dream of a Thousand Cats", the confrontation of the envoys, and Delirium's encounter with them remain intact.
+Unlike the comics, the Kindly Ones' Erinyes aspect tried to kill the Griffin by aging her bones only for Dream to come out and heal her.

 Gregory

+Gregory is the pet gargoyle of Cain.

+Gregory appears in the Netflix series.
+He was willingly absorbed by Dream in order to help restore the Dreaming prior to Dream's quest to reclaim his stolen items.

 Goldie

 Goldie is a fictional character in The Sandman comic book series by Neil Gaiman.

 Goldie is a pet baby gargoyle, given to Abel by his brother Cain in Preludes and Nocturnes.
 Abel originally intends to name him Irving, but Cain insists that gargoyle names must all begin with a "G".
 Cain then proceeded to murder Abel over this.
-Abel soon returns, as he is murdered by Cain all the time.
+Abel soon returns as he is murdered by Cain all the time.
 He then agrees to name the gargoyle Goldie, after "an old friend", though he tells Goldie in private that he will continue to think of him as Irving.

 Goldie appears for a short scene in The Doll's House in which he is sitting upon Abel's shoulder as Lucien asks Abel about the inhabitants of the house.
 He later appears throughout the "Parliament of Rooks" story in Fables and Reflections, and briefly at the beginning of Brief Lives.
 He also accompanies Abel in The Kindly Ones and is with him when he gets murdered by the Furies, crying when his master is killed.
 He is later seen playing with Daniel Hall.

 Goldie later takes on a pivotal role as the guardian of the tree of life in the Sandman spin-off series The Dreaming.
 On his/her quest to the tree, a search party forms.
 He was retconned into a female gargoyle for the new series.